Year-end Cannabis Tax Planning: Preparing Your Business for the 2023 Tax Season

 Make sure that you have reconciled all of your balance sheet accounts such as cash, bank accounts, accounts payable, loan balances, payroll taxes payable, accrued payroll, and other liabilities.
 This needs to be done to make sure you have all of your income and expenses recorded.
 We have reviewed books where many of these accounts are not reconciled.
 Business owners assume they are making money when we have closed the books, resulting in an operating loss for the business.

-2020 year-end tax planning is critical to protect your cannabis business’ finances.
-Bridge West CPAs and Advisors to the cannabis industry has been helping cannabis clients prepare their books for year-end for many years.
+Year-end tax planning is critical to protect your cannabis business’ finances.
 If you would like assistance or to schedule a confidential consultation, contact Cory Parnell, CPA, Chief Operating Officer, Bridge West LLC at firstname.lastname@example.org or 651-287-6327.